DrHazemAli/image-studio/docs/API-Documentation.md

 ## 🔗 API Overview

-Azure Image Studio is a community-developed platform that integrates with multiple Azure AI services to provide image generation and editing capabilities.
+forAzure Image Studio is a community-developed platform that integrates with multiple Azure AI services to provide image generation and editing capabilities.
 This independent project uses a flexible configuration system to support various AI models and endpoints.

 **Note**: This is not an official Microsoft or Azure product, but rather a community project that utilizes Azure's AI services.